Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 A piercing bolt of wind shoots forth from your weapon, blowing away everything in its path.
-Make a Prowess attack against each creature in a 5 foot wide by 120 foot long line.
+Make a Prowess attack against each creature in a 1 tile wide by 24 tile long line.
 If you hit, deal 1d4 + Presence air damage and knock them back 3 tiles.

 If you have at least 4 stacks of air exposure, the elemental energy bounces off of walls and other solid barriers rather than being absorbed by it.
 Whenever the line hits a barrier, it bounces off at the same angle it came in at, until it has travelled a total of 24 tiles.
 You may hit the same creature multiple times with this effect.